YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 But there was a catch.
 Our clients weren't just asking for run-of-the-mill pages.
 They wanted:

-- Brand-aligned aesthetics that screamed "This is us!"
+- Brand-aligned aesthetics that screamed *This is us!*
 - Complete design autonomy (because who knows their brand better than they do?)
 - The ability to tweak and tune at will
-- An escape from the "wait for IT" bottleneck
+- An escape from the *wait for IT* bottleneck

 The question is: how do you transform a complex web development process into a no-code playground that empowers B2B clients?
 Well, it turns out that the answer lies in understanding the pain points, validating assumptions, and crafting a solution that's both powerful and intuitive.